 Israel’s culinary traditions comprise cooking methods and foods that span three thousand years of history.
 These traditions have been shaped over the time by influences from Europe, Africa, and Asia, as well as religious and ethnic influences.
-These various influences have resulted in a Israeli culinary melting pot.
+These various influences have resulted in an Israeli culinary melting pot.

 Historic sources and archeological discoveries show that the food of the ancient Israelites was based on some products that still have an important place in modern Israeli cuisine.
 Among these products are dates, figs, olives, barley, wheat, pomegranates, and grapes.
 Due to the country’s position at the crossroads of the trade routes between east and west, the traditional Israeli diet based on locally grown produce was also enhanced by imported spices.

 More definitely, “authentic” traditional Israeli food is more than just shawarma and falafel.
 Traditional Israeli food has adopted elements of various styles of regional Levantine cuisine and Jewish cuisine, particularly the Ashkenazi, Mizrahi, and Sephardic styles of cooking.
 Today, authentic Israeli cuisine incorporates many foods traditionally eaten in Mediterranean cuisines and Middle Eastern cuisine.
-Foods such as hummus, falafel, couscous, shakshouka, msabbha, and za’atar are now widely popular in the country.
+Foods such as hummus, falafel, couscous, shakshouka, sabha, and za’atar are now widely favorite in the country.

 Israeli traditional cuisine comprises dishes brought to Israel by Jews from the Diaspora as well as local dishes by people native to Israel.
 Israeli Jewish fusion cuisine has developed since the establishment of the State of Israel in the year 1948.
 Jew populations from Eastern European countries brought traditional Israeli food that they used to prepare in various countries such as Hungary, Austria, Romania, Poland, and Russia.
-On the other side, populations with Arab descent came to Israel with a cuisine adapted from Middle East and North Africa.
+On the other side, populations with Arab descent came to Israel with a cuisine adapted from the Middle East and North Africa.

-Other influences on traditional Israeli food are the availability of products common to the Mediterranean region, especially certain kinds of dairy products and fish, fruits and vegetables, the tradition of keeping kosher, the distinctive traditional dishes prepared at holiday times, and food customs specific to Shabbat and different Jewish holidays, such as jachnun, challah, malawach, hamin, sufganiyot, and gefilte fish.
+Other influences on traditional Israeli food are the availability of products common to the Mediterranean region.
+Especially certain kinds of dairy products and fish, fruits and vegetables.
+The tradition of keeping kosher, the distinctive traditional dishes prepared at holiday times, and food customs specific to Shabbat and different Jewish holidays, such as jachnun, challah, malawach, hamin, sufganiyot, and gefilte fish.
 Over the years have also been introduced new dishes based on agricultural products such as avocados and oranges, and others based on world trends including elements of other international cuisines.

 One traditional Israeli dish is called Ktzitzot Khubeza.
 This is dated from the War for Independence and is still consumed by Israelis today.
 The successive waves of immigrants have incorporated elements of their cuisines as well as a whole range of cooking styles and foods whence they came.
 For example, Russian Jews have brought with them herring and borsht, while immigrants arriving from central Europe brought foods such as strudels and schnitzel.

-Ashkenazi traditional Israeli food include dishes such as lox, shitztezel, chicken soup, geflite fish, chopped liver, kishka, knishes, and kugel.
+Ashkenazi traditional Israeli food includes dishes such as lox, shitztezel, chicken soup, geflite fish, chopped liver, kishka, knishes, and kugel.
 Cakes and pastries from central and Eastern Europe include nut spirals (schnecken), yeast cakes (babka), layered pastries, and chocolate rolls.